eloidieme/3d-model-viewer/README.md

 _Note: WASD/ZQSD support is handled automatically to support QWERTY and AZERTY layouts._

+### UI Overlay

+The application features a "Settings" window that allows you to:

+- View application stats (FPS).
+- Change the clear color and light position.
+- **Clipping Planes**: Dynamically add, remove, and adjust clipping planes to inspect the interior of your models.

 ## Configuration (`config.json`)

 You can customize the application settings by editing `config.json` in the root directory.
 No recompilation is needed.